alexalisauskas/PLAN506_Storymaps/content/embed_immersive.md

 Add your text, and select a visual to add - this could be a colour, image, map, or slide.

 ### Embed a map
-You can embed a **webnamap** that you've created on ArcGIS Online in your StoryMap.
+You can embed a **webmap** that you've created on ArcGIS Online in your StoryMap.
 You can also create an **express map** using drawn features to include.

 ### Swipe
 You can use the Swipe to let readers easily compare two maps (webmap or express) or images with an interactive slider.
 This is great to show changes over time.